celery/celery/docs/userguide/canvas.rst

 * :meth:`~celery.result.GroupResult.completed_count`

     Return the number of completed subtasks.
+Note that `complete` means `successful` in this context.
+In other words, the return value of this method is the number of ``successful`` tasks.

 * :meth:`~celery.result.GroupResult.revoke`